JetBrains/kotlin-web-site/pages/docs/reference/mpp-dsl-reference.md

 </div>
 </div>

-Additionally, source sets can depend on each other and for a hierarchy.
+Additionally, source sets can depend on each other and form a hierarchy.
 In this case, the [dependsOn()](#source-set-parameters) relation is used.

 Source set dependencies can also be declared in the top-level `dependencies` block of the build script.
 In this case, their declarations follow the pattern `<sourceSetName><DependencyKind>`, for example, `commonMainApi`.